giacomo33/WeatherApp/README.md

 # WeatherApp
-Sample weather app built using Xamain Forms with support for:
+Sample weather app built using Xamarin Forms with support for:

 - iOS
 - Android